IrfanHasani/online-booking-laravel/README.md

-# ONLINE BOOKING, Laravel and FullCalendar.io
+# Online Booking, Laravel and FullCalendar.io

 This is an open-source web application designed to allow users to book an appointment.
 Users can open an account and create new booking appointments.
 The platform has role management with the following roles: client, employee and admin.